smartinrub/sergiomartinrubio.com/_posts/2021-09-05-getting-started-with-spring-boot-and-java-9-modules.md

 So far only `requires` and `exports` clauses were mentioned, however the Java Modules System provides other directives.

-### requires
+### "requires" keyword

-`requires` defines what modules are needed for a particular module.
+The `requires` statement defines what modules are needed for a particular module.
 Required modules must be defined as `exports` in the external module in order to be able to use it.

-### exports
+### "exports" keyword

-`exports` makes packages public to other modules.
+The `exports` statement makes packages public to other modules.
 By default, no package is exported.

-### requires transitive
+### "requires transitive" keyword

-By using `requires transitive` you don't have to declare two modules, instead you simply declare the module that already declares the other required module.
+By using `requires transitive` you do not have to declare two modules, instead you simply declare the module that already declares the other required module.

-### exports to
+### "exports to" keyword

 This is a directive to have an extra level of visibility control.
 It allows you to restrict which modules can use a particular module.

-### open
+### "open" keyword

 This is to give a module reflective access to all its packages.

-### opens to
+### "opens to" keyword

 This is similar to `open` but with an extra level of visibility control.
 Instead of opening an entire module to reflection, you can specify which packages within a module you want to open for reflection.